-- This chapter explains the part-time dependants' grants, which some part-time students may be eligible for.
-This chapter should be used in conjunction with and is not a replacement for the Education (Student Support) (Wales) Regulations 2015. - 2.
-The part-time dependants' grants are: - Part-time Adult Dependants' Grant (PTADG) (regulation 96); - Part-time Childcare Grant (PTCCG) (regulation 97); and - Part-time Parents' Learning Allowance (PTPLA) (regulation 98)
+This chapter explains the part-time dependants' grants, which some part-time students may be eligible for.
+This chapter should be used in conjunction with and is not a replacement for the Education (Student Support) (Wales) Regulations 2015 (as amended).

+The part-time dependants' grants are:

+- Part-time Adult Dependants' Grant (PTADG) (regulation 96); - Part-time Childcare Grant (PTCCG) (regulation 97 as amended); and - Part-time Parents' Learning Allowance (PTPLA) (regulation 98)